What can you do in a crisis or emergency?

 - If someone is at risk of hurting themselves, you should call 911 for immediate assistance or take the person to the hospital emergency department.

-- If you are experiencing a mental health crisis and need some help you can call the Canadian Mental Health Association's Crisis Response Service at 807-346-8282 or toll free at 1- 888-269-3100 They have a 24 hour crisis hot line and 8 hour mobile response service (3 pm to 11 pm).
+- If you are experiencing a mental health crisis and need some help you can call/text the Canadian Mental Health Association's Crisis Response Service at 807-346-8282 or toll free at 1- 888-269-3100 They have a 24 hour crisis hot line and a mobile response service.

 - If you are a client, you can call your worker at the Centre; however, if your worker is not available, your call may be directed to another member of the Centre’s staff.
 Call 807-343-5000 and the receptionist will help you.